 Funds raised through the Flyathlon are currently being used for projects in the San Luis Valley, as well as for cold-water conservation around the state of Colorado.

-- Haypress Lake.
+Haypress Lake.
 This small reservoir on private land in the Rio Grande basin has for many years served as the broodstock source for Colorado Parks and Wildlife’s Rio Grande cutthroat trout recovery program.
-A small grant from the Rocky Mountain Flyathlon is helping with an engineering study that will ensure dam safety, so that the lake can be maintained long-term as a home for Rio Grande cutthroat trout and a source for restoring the fish into new waters.
+A small grant from Running Rivers allowed Colorado Parks and Wildlife to complete an engineering study on dam safety, so that the lake can be maintained long-term as a home for Rio Grande cutthroat trout and a source for restoring the fish into new waters.

-- Rio Grande basin fishing map.
-The San Luis Valley Chapter of Trout Unlimited is partnering with the Rocky Mountain Flyathlon to develop an updated fishing/recreation map as a resource for those enjoying the Rio Grande river and its watershed.
+Rio Grande basin fishing map.
+The San Luis Valley Chapter of Trout Unlimited is partnering with the Running Rivers to develop an updated fishing/recreation map as a resource for those enjoying the Rio Grande river and its watershed.
 This map will highlight locations to catch and release Rio Grande cutthroat trout.

-- Re-routing the East Middle Creek trail out of East Middle Creek.
-Those of you who competed in the 2014 Rocky Mountain Flyathlon will remember a swampy section of the course around Mile 2 (and Mile 5 on the return).
-Well, since the race, the beaver have gone to town up in there, and flooded the entire valley floor, putting a good section of the trail under several feet of water.
+Re-routing the East Middle Creek trail out of East Middle Creek.
+In 2014, a good section of the trail along the East Middle Creek trail became flooded under several feet of water by beaver activity.
 Recognizing the risks to people and stream habitat, the good people at the Forest Service Saguache Ranger District re-routed the trail away from the creek and up onto the hillside.
-Part of the funds raised last year have been donated to the Saguache RD to offset some of the cost of that trail work.
-Those who competed in the 2015 Middle Creek Flyathlon realized the benefit from the super-fishy-looking beaver pond habitat that now exists throughout East Middle Creek.
+Part of the funds raised in the 2014 Middle Creek Flyathlon were donated to the Saguache RD to offset some of the cost of that trail restoration work.

-- Burgess Creek educational signage.
+Burgess Creek educational signage.
 Colorado River cutthroat were recently discovered in Burgess Creek within the Steamboat ski area.
-Rocky Mountain Flyathlon funds are helping to install educational signage about the native trout on-mountain, where it will be seen by thousands of skiers, bikers, and other visitors every year.
+Running Rivers funds are helping to install educational signage about the native trout on-mountain, where it will be seen by thousands of skiers, bikers, and other visitors every year.

-- Coldwater-fisheries Adaptive Management Plan (CAMP).
-Rocky Mountain Flyathlon proceeds, leveraged more than 10 times over, are aiding the CAMP effort in the Dolores basin to bring the best science, including understanding of future climate change risks, to guide protection and restoration efforts for native trout in southwestern Colorado.
+Coldwater-fisheries Adaptive Management Plan (CAMP).
+Running Rivers funds, leveraged more than 10 times over, are aiding the CAMP effort in the Dolores basin to bring the best science, including understanding of future climate change risks, to guide protection and restoration efforts for native trout in southwestern Colorado.

-- George Creek greenback restoration.
-Leveraged with funds raised by local TU members and a grant from Patagonia, Rocky Mountain Flyathlon funds will help cover the cost of installing a new fish barrier for the George/Cornelius Creek area in the Poudre watershed.
+George Creek greenback restoration.
+Leveraged with funds raised by local TU members and a grant from Patagonia, Running Rivers funds will help cover the cost of installing a new fish barrier for the George/Cornelius Creek area in the Poudre watershed.
 The barrier will help secure suitable habitat for greenback recovery upstream.

-- Greenback cutthroat trout outreach & education.
-With leveraged funds and volunteer assistance from the Cheyenne Mountain Chapter of Trout Unlimited, Rocky Mountain Flyathlon proceeds are helping develop materials for education and outreach on Colorado’s state fish, the native greenback cutthroat trout.
+Greenback cutthroat trout outreach & education.
+With leveraged funds and volunteer assistance from the Cheyenne Mountain Chapter of Trout Unlimited, Running Rivers funds are helping develop materials for education and outreach on Colorado’s state fish, the native greenback cutthroat trout.
 These include website and video development, youth education materials including a fish life cycle game, and partnership efforts with the Bear Creek Nature Center in Colorado Springs where thousands of students each year pass through and can learn about Greenbacks in their local Bear Creek.

-- Mount Shavano fish hatchery.
-With support from the Flyathlon and local Trout Unlimited chapters, Colorado Parks and Wildlife installed new smaller tanks for rearing native greenback cutthroat trout for use in restoration projects, helping to improve the fish’s growth and survival.
+Mount Shavano fish hatchery.
+With support from Running Rivers and local Trout Unlimited chapters, Colorado Parks and Wildlife installed new, smaller tanks for rearing native greenback cutthroat trout for use in restoration projects, helping to improve the fish’s growth and survival.